-Five wellness tips to get you through lockdown life
+Five wellness tips to get you through 2021

-Feeling overwhelmed with the balancing act of homeschooling / WFH?
-We're with you lady, but listen up - with these five top tips from local wellbeing expert and zero waste wonder-woman, Cata Parishwain, we can all take a daily breather and learn a bit of self-love.
+Out of lockdown but still feeling overwhelmed and a bit anxious about you know...everything?
+We're with you lady, but listen up - with these five top tips from local wellbeing expert and zero waste Wonderwoman, Cata Parrishwain, we can all take a daily breather and learn a bit of self-love.

 Get outside and count to five